Today, Microsoft released Office 365 Video portal on Office 365. See the official announcement here.

 My sample video was a 25 MB video and transcoding took about 2 minutes.
 The video player is based on Flash, not HTML 5.

 Yammer conversations are also integrated natively as part of each video.
-You can view the conversation on the right-side of each video.
-You can also share videos to your Yammer feed from here.
+You can view the conversation on the right side of each video.
+You can also share videos with your Yammer feed from here.

-Searching videos works a bit differently depending where you initiate search.
-From the video portal, search gives a customized search results page.
+Searching videos works a bit differently depending on where you initiate a search.
+From the video portal, the search gives a customized search results page.